Chiefs rally past Chargers 27-24 in early AFC West showdown

 The game appeared to be getting away from the Chiefs when Mahomes was intercepted by Asante Samuel Jr. on their next possession.
 But replays showed Samuel didn’t control the ball and the call was overturned, and Mahomes capitalized on his second chance by throwing a 41-yard strike to Justin Watson for a touchdown.

-The Chiefs tied it 17-all on the first play of the fourth quarter when Ammendola, who was signed earlier this week to replace the injured Harrison Butker, knocked through a chip shot on fourth down at the goal line.
+The Chiefs tied it 17-all on the first play of the fourth quarter when Ammendola, who was signed earlier this week, knocked through a chip shot on fourth down at the goal line.

-That set up Jaylen Watson’s pick-6 and the first lead that Kansas City had all night.
+That set up Jaylen Watson’s pick-6 and the first lead Kansas City had all night.

+“This is what it’s going to be.
+We know we’re playing in the toughest division,” Chiefs safety Justin Reid said.
+“We know we’re going to get everyone’s best shot.
+We have to come out and we have to perform.”

 PRIME TIME